mkprogigor/mkigor_BMxx80/README.md

 It operate and return integer values of t,p,h at once.
 Further you can convert to float in calling procedure.
 By default, lib focused on one time measuring (forced mode, normal available too) with max oversampling x16 of t,p,h, and filter x16.
-Reading t,p,h takes one I2C request.
 It's suitable for weather station.

-Function bme280.f_read_TPH() return structure:
+Function bme280.f_read_TPH() is reading value t,p,h for one I2C request and return structure:
 <pre>struct struct_tph {
   int32_t  temp1;  //  real t = t * 100
   unt32_t  pres1;  //  real p = p * 100